CameronScarpati/CameronScarpati/README.md

 ### 👀 About Me

 I'm passionate about coding and becoming a well-rounded software developer in the finance and tech industry.
-In my free time, I enjoy playing chess and sudoku and learning new things.
+In my free time, I enjoy playing tennis, chess, sudoku and learning new things.

 ### 🌱 Currently Learning